English | Français

 By: Hervé Lancelin

-Category: Art review
+Category: Art Critique

 Reading time: 5 minutes

-Mockrin uses technical virtuosity not as an end in itself but as a tool to deconstruct and reimagine our visual heritage.
+Mockrin uses technical virtuosity not as an end in itself, but as a tool to deconstruct and reimagine our visual heritage.
 She shows us that beauty can be a weapon of massive subversion when wielded with intelligence and precision.

 Reference(s)